 WHO IS RESPONSIBLE FOR UTILITLES?

-The Tenants, but it is advised that Landlord’s connect utilities such as NBN, electricity and phone connections in their own name and bill the ongoing costs back to the Tenant’s, as it will be hard to get connections made to the home with 3 separate Tenant’s.
+The Tenants, but it is advised that Landlords connect utilities such as NBN, electricity, and phone connections in their own name and bill the ongoing costs back to the Tenant’s, as it will be hard to get connections made to the home with 2 or 3 separate Tenants.

 WHAT’S THE ESTIMATED TIME TO GET TENANTS INTO MY PROPERTY?

-Unlike a non NDIS SDA style home, there are many factors at play when looking for and securing an NDIS SDA approved Tenant.
-Location of the Property, suitability of the style of property in that area, demand for that style of home with a suitable tenant and current Government ‘red tape’ are just some of the factors come into play.
-The Provider committed to finding suitable tenants as soon as possible.
+The Provider is committed to finding suitable tenants as soon as possible.
 The process of looking for a Tenant starts before the build has even started.
-We work closely with Service Providers, most of which have Participants on file, but there can be many factors that can delay this process also, as they may not yet have SDA funding approval on their Care Plans, or they may need to move out of current accommodation which may take time to transition across.
+We work closely with Service Providers, most of whom have Participants on file, but there can be many factors that can delay this process.
+They may not yet have SDA funding approval in their Care Plans, or they may need to move out of current accommodation which may take time to transition across.
 There are still some challenges with the current NDIS structure and speed of delivery, but we are doing our best to push as hard as we can to get a tenant in every one of our homes.

 CAN THE GOVT CUT OR REDUCE THE NDIS PAYMENTS MID-WAY THROUGH THE 20 YEAR TERM?

 There’s a bipartisan agreement that’s been signed off by all the parties in Canberra – the scheme has a 20 year timeframe of NDIS Certification.
 All the States and Territories also are unified in this program to ensure federal funding goes where its supposed to go.